-Objective: This financial product seeks to to increase the value of your investment over the recommended holding period.
+Objective: This financial product seeks to increase the value of your investment over the recommended holding period.

-Investments: The Sub-Fund invests mainly in a broad range of equities of companies that are based in, or do most of their business in, the U.S.A..
+Investments: The Sub-Fund invests at least 50 % in a broad range of equities of companies that are headquartered in, or do most of their business in Europe.